-- Anyone who subsequently displays symptoms after attending will be asked to contact the course organiser so that others can be informed to self-isolate
+- Anyone who subsequently displays symptoms after attending will be asked to contact the course organiser so that others can be informed and can take a lateral flow test.

-- Seating will be 2 metres apart throughout the day.
-It is likely that learner numbers will be reduced to accommodate this
+- Seating will be encouraged to be 1-2 metres apart throughout the day.

-- Social distancing will be maintained as far as is reasonably practical except for periods of necessary teaching and assessment
+- Social distancing is encouraged as far as is reasonably practical except for periods of necessary teaching and assessment

 - Where possible there will be one manikin per learner, where this is not possible and manikins are shared, each manikin will be kept to the same small group of learners throughout the course and individuals will be issued with a face/airway/face shield for their use during the course